What is a foreign transaction fee?

 Benefits of using a debit card with no foreign transaction fees

 - Save money when using your card overseas.
-The same applies when travelling internationally.
-If you opt for a debit card with no foreign transaction fees, you can use your card overseas just as you would at home and won't have to worry about transaction fees.
-Not only will this save you money, but it will save you the hassle of getting a travel debit card just for your trip.
+You can use your card overseas just as you would at home and won't have to worry about transaction fees on every single purchase.

 - No overspending and no interest accruing.
-Unlike a credit card, a debit card only allows you to access the cash in your transaction account.
-This can help keep your spending in check, as you're only spending what you actually have available in your account.
+Unlike a credit card, a debit card only allows you to access the cash in your transaction account so you can't wrack up a big bill.

 - Keeping it simple.
-A debit card gives you a simple way to access your own money, no matter where you go.
-You don’t have to worry about loading foreign currency on to your card, you don’t have to exchange cheques for cash, and you don’t have to worry about applying for a credit card.
+You don’t have to load foreign currency on to your card, you don’t have to exchange cheques for cash, and you don’t have to apply for a credit card or seperate travel card.

 What fees are normally involved when using a debit card for international purchases?

 - Foreign exchange rate margin.
-Banks make money by adding a margin (or a mark-up) on top of the real exchange rate when transferring one currency into another.
-Each bank will charge a different margin, so will offer different exchange rates.
+Banks make money by adding a margin on top of the real exchange rate when transferring one currency into another.
 While this cost is not as transparent, if your bank is offering a poor exchange rate you could be losing money when using your debit card overseas.

 - International money transfer fee.
 If you'd like to send money to someone overseas from your regular bank account in Australia, your bank will likely charge you a hefty fee, sometimes over $20.
-To avoid this, opt for a dedicated international money transfer service when sending money to someone overseas rather than using your bank.
+To avoid this, use a dedicated international money transfer service instead.

 How do these debit cards compare to travel money cards or credit cards?